NY Man Admits Killing Friend In South Jersey DWI Crash: Prosecutor

 Under an agreement with the Prosecutor’s Office, Lorenz will serve six years in New Jersey State Prison in exchange for the plea, and must complete 85 percent of the term before being considered for parole.
 Sentencing is set for May 25.

-The investigation revealed that Lorenz, Roy Song, 21, also of Ossining, and another man were traveling on Hilliards Bridge Road in Southampton Township just after 3:30 a.m. on July 3, 2021, when the Subaru WRX being driven by the defendant exited the roadway and struck a guardrail, tree stump and utility pole, Coffina said.
+Lorenz, Roy Song, 21, and another man were traveling on Hilliards Bridge Road in Southampton Township just after 3:30 a.m. on July 3, 2021, when the Subaru WRX driven by Lorenz left the roadway and struck a guardrail, tree stump and utility pole, Coffina said.

-Song, who was ejected from the vehicle, was pronounced dead at the scene.
+Song was ejected from the vehicle and pronounced dead at the scene.
 The rear seat passenger was treated for a fractured sternum.
 Lorenz, who sustained minor injuries, told police at the scene that they were headed to a nearby Wawa, the prosecutor said.
 No other vehicles were involved.

+More than $38,000 had been raised on a GoFundMe for Song's family as of April 7.

 Lorenz indicated when pleading guilty that he had been consuming alcoholic beverages prior to the crash, and acknowledged that his blood-alcohol level was above the legal limit, Coffina said.